nickbond/catchstats/README.md

 catchstats
 ==========

-catchstats includes a number of functions for working with nested catchment or river-network data tables, to identify all upstream areas, all downstream areas, segments or sub-catchments between catchment pairs etc. All of these functions require the data table to include a unique catchment identifier column) and a field identifying the next downstream catchment id.
+catchstats includes a number of functions for working with nested catchment or river-network data tables, to identify all upstream areas, all downstream areas, segments or sub-catchments between catchment pairs etc. All of these functions require a dataframe that includes a unique catchment identifier field (column) and a field (column) identifying the next downstream catchment id.
 Together these are referred to as a 'hierarchy table'.

 Installation
 ============